 Fatima is the thirteenth born in a family of 14 children.
 Her struggle to get a secondary education and fulfill her lifelong dream of becoming a nurse began as soon as she had completed primary school.
 With no money for school fees, Fatima’s mother gradually sold off her possessions to support her daughter, whist Fatima herself worked before and after school selling chewing sticks (sticks used for cleaning teeth) at the market.

 Over many years Fatima faced a daily battle to remain at school and avoid early marriage.
-Waking at 4am, she embarked on a three hour walk to school, working at the market morning and evening, and studying late into the night by a smoking lantern, which has permanently damaged her eyes.
+Waking at 4am, she embarked on a three hour walk to school, working at the market each morning and evening, and studying late into the night by a smoking lantern, which has permanently damaged her eyes.
 Recognizing her determination and hard work, her father eventually contributed by selling one of his two sheep to help with her school-going costs.

 Fatima passed her exams and was promised paid work in Accra, but once there, she found herself working long days in several jobs with no remuneration.
 Her health suffered, and she returned home to recuperate, relying on local medicine, as there was no money to send her to hospital.
 When she was better, Fatima found work in an orphanage, and continued to sell chewing sticks.